 - Place pulsed apples on the teflex sheet that came with your dehydrator and dry at 115 degrees (F) until the moisture is gone.
 I did this in the same time frame as the cereal.

-- Add the remaining ingredients (except for the raisins) and puree all ingredients until smooth.
+- Add the bananas, strawberries, dried cranberries and puree all ingredients until smooth.

-- Spread 1 cup (yields 7 cups of batter) of batter out on the non-stick dehydrator tray liner and dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for about 4 hours or until you can peel it off the teflex sheet.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for about 4 hours or until you can peel it off the teflex sheet.

 - Peel from the teflex sheet and flip onto the mesh sheets that comes with your dehydrator and continue drying for several hours or overnight, basically until crunchy.